ShivaShanmuganathan/fullstack-dao-dapp/README.md

 ### [Full Stack DAO Project using OpenZeppelin's Minimal Proxy](https://fullstack-dao-dapp.vercel.app/)
 - Users need to mint the NFT from this [NFT Minting Dapp.](https://nft-collection-dapp-kappa.vercel.app/)
-- Only the Crypto Dev NFT Holders will be able to create proposals and vote.
+- Only Crypto Dev NFT Holders will be able to create proposals and vote.
 - Proposals are created using [EIP 1167 minimal proxies.](https://eips.ethereum.org/EIPS/eip-1167)
 - NFT Holders can create proposals by specifying the parameters required to make a purchase from the NFT Marketplace.
 - On creation of a proposal, proposal factory contract sends Ether to the newly created proposal contract.